aws-lite/aws-lite.org/app/docs/index.md

 npm i @aws-lite/dynamodb
 ```

-Generally, types are available as optional `@aws-lite/*-types` packages, and can be added like so:
+Types are available as optional `@aws-lite/*-types` packages, and can be added like so:

 ```shell
 npm i -D @aws-lite/dynamodb-types